 Our students can participate in Mary’s Year-Round Campus, which helps students plan their schedules to graduate earlier and with less debt than their peers.

 Careers & Outcomes

-A degree in politics prepares students for a wide range of job opportunities and career paths.
-Many alumni graduating with a political degree go on to law school or pursue other avenues of graduate study.
-Annual law school acceptance and job placement rates are regularly at 100% for graduates in the program who currently work in U.S. senate and house offices; the North Dakota Governor’s and Attorney General’s office; the Bismarck-Mandan Chamber of Commerce; in local nonprofit organizations; and more.
+Studying politics prepares students for a wide range of job opportunities and career paths.
+Many alumni graduating with a degree in politics go on to law school or pursue other avenues of graduate study.
+Our graduates often find meaningful work or continuing education experiences, including law school acceptance and positions in the U.S. Senate and House offices; the North Dakota Governor’s and Attorney General’s office; the Bismarck-Mandan Chamber of Commerce; local nonprofit organizations; and more.

 It’s not just political classes you have to take with the major.
 For me, it was law and accounting and sociology … You’re going to be a more well-rounded student.

 Visiting Assistant Professor of Politics

 At the University of Mary I teach classes in politics, law, and occasionally philosophy.
 Before coming to the University of Mary, I practiced law for five years in South Carolina and Washington, DC.
 My scholarly interests currently focus on the nature of the political community and exploring how resources from Husserl's phenomenology can be brought to bear on this question.
 My greatest passions are traveling and languages.
 I am fluent in French and learning Italian.
 I am married with eight children.

 I started at the University of Mary in Bismarck, ND in Fall 2006.
 I have taught over 35 different courses in politics/political science, history, and criminal justice.
 Over the course of my career, I have served in various functions such as chair of the Institutional Review Board, graduate coordinator, department chair, faculty representative to faculty senate, faculty president, and numerous committees.